Étienne Didot: Toulouse

 On 18 June 2008, it was announced that Didot would transfer to Toulouse.
 The transfer fee was priced at €3 million.
 He made his debut in their opening league match against Olympique Lyonnais losing 0–3.
 However, Toulouse responded by going undefeated in their next seven matches.
 Toulouse finished the season fifth in the standings, despite finishing 17th the previous season, and also made it to the Coupe de France semi-finals with Didot making 34 total appearances and scoring two goals.

 On 18 April 2014, Didot signed a new three-year deal with the le Téfécé side, keeping him contracted until June 2017.

 Guingamp

 On 1 July 2016, Didot joined French club En Avant de Guingamp.

 International career

 Didot has earned caps with all of France's youth teams beginning with the U-15s.
 He was a regular with the under-21 squad making 16 appearances and scoring no goals.

 Personal life

 Didot's brother Sylvain Didot, and his nephew Mathéo Didot also play football professionally.

+Didot married a Chilean, María Paz Iribarne, in 2009 and they moved to Santiago, Chile.
+He became a gastronomic entrepreneur at the same time he has been in charge of Lille for Latin America.
+He has also competed in padel alongside the former Chile international Jean Beausejour.